EPCCed/eidf-docs/docs/services/registry/working-with.md

 To pull images from the registry, from private or authenticated projects, you will need to add a secret to the namespace you are using and reference it in your job definition.
 Note that user tokens have a limited validity period.

-If you are regularly using a repository from a project where you are sharing resources, it is recommended to create a robot account with limited read only privileges, this can be created via the EIDF Portal by a Project PI or Manager.
+If you are regularly using a repository from a project where you are sharing resources, it is recommended to create a robot account with limited read only privileges, this can be requested via a Helpdesk Request for your project.

+!!! important "Portal Management"

+    There will be new functionality soon added to the EIDF Portal to allow for project users to create read only robot accounts and for PI/Managers to create read/write robot accounts for use in CI/CD pipelines for image building.

 This is then treated like a normal user secret when you have the robot credentials.